flatironinstitute/inferelator-prior/README.md

 specific genomic areas.
 This will use multiple cores to search for motifs and process the resulting data.
 By default, all available processors will be used, but this can be overridden with `--cpu N`.
-A list of genes (one per line in a text file) can be provided to `--genes` and a list of tfs (one per line in a text file) can be provided to `--tfs`.
+A list of genes (on e per line in a text file) can be provided to `--genes` and a list of tfs (one per line in a text file) can be provided to `--tfs`.
 A network will be built for only these genes or TFs.